adrian-d-hidalgo/nestjs-mcp-server/.handbook/GIT_GUIDELINES.md

 2. Fix the issue and commit changes
 3. Create a PR to `main`
 4. After approval, merge to `main`
-5. An automated PR will sync `main` to `develop` (manual conflict resolution may be required)
-6. Deploy to production immediately after merging to `main`
+5. Deploy to production immediately after merging to `main`

 #### Relfix